guigarciazinho/sdk-java/INSTALL.md

 ## How can use MercadoPago´s Java SDK ?

-* You can see how to use MercadoPago Java Sdk here: <a href="https://github.com/mercadopago/sdk-java/blob/master/README.md" name="usage">Usage</a>
+* You can see how to use MercadoPago SDK <a href="https://github.com/mercadopago/sdk-java/blob/master/README.md" name="usage">here</a>.